 Marine & Type Approved Engine Control Valves

-Type-approved control valves to boost performance of marine engines
+Type-approved 3-way control valves to boost performance of marine engines

 Over time, the marine industry became more focused on engine optimization and performance while facing newer and more stringent regulations and emission controls.
 Now, owners and operators must figure out how to bring dependable equipment up to modern standards.
 In response to this need, AMOT developed the Model G Actuated Temperature Control valve.